Malaybalay: Religion

+Other Christians

+Baptists comprise the majority of the population in Busdi, Caburacanan, Can-ayan, Kibalabag, Kulaman, and Manalog due to the active missionary work in the mentioned areas.
+Malaybalay is designated as the center of ecclesiastical organizations of other denominations in Bukidnon.
+For example, the Philippine Independent Church places the entire province into the Diocese of Malaybalay.
+The Church of Jesus Christ of Latter-Day Saints organizes Malaybalay into three wards under the Malaybalay Philippines Stake, which includes the wards in Valencia, Maramag, and Quezon.
+In the Seventh-Day Adventist Church, Malaybalay is placed under their Central Mindanao Mission.
+Iglesia ni Cristo places the city as the Locale of Malaybalay under the District of Valencia City.

+Islam

 The remainder 23% belong to non-Christian faiths, mainly adherent of Islam.
-The believers of Islam are mainly Maranao and Balik Islam.
+The believers of Islam are mainly Maranao, Maguindanaon, and Balik Islam (reverts to Islam).
 There are many mosques that can be found in the city.
 Malaybalay Grand Mosque is the largest mosque in the city which also serves as the Islamic Center of Bukidnon.
-There are also sizeable adherents of Buddhism and animism in the city.